fe2s/xap-hot-deploy/README.md

 This tool allows to refresh business logic without any system downtime and data loss (hot deploy).
 See [gigaspaces wiki] for details.

+Tool will restart all processing units, which defined by user.

-Tool will copy new files in deploy folder.
-After that application will define all processing unit instances and identify their space mode.
+New files will be copied to the deploy folder.
+After that application will define all processing units and restart their.

-When all instances are defined, all backups will restart and then all primaries will restart.
+Reestar stateful processing unit.
+---
+1. Tooll define all processing unit instances and identify their space mode.
+2. Restat all backups
+3. If double restart is turn off, primaries would restarted the same time.
+If double restart option is turn on, primaries would restarted twice and one by one.

 Build
 ---